sweetsmint/Composition_Java/README.md

 I recommend checking out most files and searching the code base for `TODO:`, but please review the `.env` and `run` files before diving into the rest of the code and customizing it.
-Also, you should hold off on changing a
+Also, you should hold off on changing anything until we cover how to customize this example app's name with an automated script (coming up next in the docs).

+### `.env`

+This file is ignored